vipoo/mfnet/mflib/docs/sreadme.txt

 library which is not included in this package.
 Get the latest version of the library from the SourceForge website.

-These samples have been updated to work with the v2.1 library.
+These samples have been updated to work with the v2.2 library.
+As of 2015-04-14, they have been updated to work with framework version 4.0.3.

 The people who wrote these samples usually hang out in http://sourceforge.net/forum/forum.php?forum_id=711229.
 If you have questions,